 How Much Does a $10 Million Annuity Pay

 How much does a $10 million annuity pay?
-At this level, the question is less about a single product and more about designing a reliable income system around a significant pool of capital.
+At this level, the question is less about chasing a single “best” quote and more about designing a reliable income system around a significant pool of capital.
 For high-net-worth retirees and pre-retirees, a $10,000,000 annuity strategy can function as a custom “personal pension,” converting a portion of liquid assets into predictable lifetime income while helping reduce sequence-of-returns risk and market anxiety.

 See Your $10,000,000 Annuity Income